O2 and VCCP Give EU Roaming a Football Travel Story

 Veteran actor Sean Bean, the voice of O2's campaigns for 24 years, delivers the sign-off as the first goal goes in, closing the spot.

-They show holidaymakers watching the match on their phones at sun-drenched European locations, with the scenes framed to double as the "O" in O2's logo.
+They show holidaymakers watching the match on their phones at sun-drenched locations, with the scenes framed to double as the "O" in O2's logo.

 O2's OOH Billboard | Source: O2